 You’ll dine in style beneath the chandelier and the ceiling roses on a table built for 20, or eat with a view of the pool from the light and bright breakfast room with the bifold doors swept back.
 Outside, the terrace table and chairs and the gas barbie suggest the open-air sizzle of steak and sausages.

 Try The Sun Inn Winforton for curries and quizzes, seabream and steak, or The Tram in Eardisley for hearty, wholesome fare.
 Michelin-starred The Stagg Inn at Titley’s good for partridge, venison and Herefordshire beef, while Foyles of Glasbury’s the place for afternoon tea.

 However you slice and dice it, Hamcombe Hall has space aplenty.

-You’ve got nine kingsize beds, of which three are zip and link, plus bunk beds.
+You’ve got nine kingsize beds, of which three are zip and link.
 Need more?
 We’ve got two zedbeds available on request.
 Four of the bedrooms are en-suite, while the other six share three bathrooms.
 Two bathrooms have bath and shower, while bathroom three has a walk-in shower.